jeffboichuk/ice-marketing/midterm-project-outline.md

 # (PART) Midterm {-}

-# Midterm Outline {-}
+# Midterm Project Outline {-}

 ## Overview and Objectives {-}

 ### Overview {-}
-The primary goal of this midterm report is to give you an opportunity to apply the skills you are learning in ICE Marketing to a real-life situation, such that you end up turning consumer/customer data that you generate and will be given into [significant, actionable, interesting, novel, and broad insights][Colquitt and George 2011] for [The Juice Laundry][tjl] (TJL), a local Charlottesville business that is partnering with us for the purposes of this midterm report.
+The primary goal of this midterm project is to give you an opportunity to apply the skills you are learning in Marketing to a real-life situation, such that you end up turning consumer/customer data that you collect and will be given into [significant, actionable, interesting, novel, and broad insights][Colquitt and George 2011] for [The Juice Laundry][tjl] (TJL), a local Charlottesville business that is partnering with us for the purposes of this midterm report.